DCXan/OTTO/README.md

 * **How It Works:**
-*  Markup : 1.
-A numbered list

-   1. Customer creates a request by selecting the make, model, min/max years, color, and max mileage of the desired vehicle.
+   Step 1: Customer creates a request by selecting the make, model, min/max years, color, and max mileage of the desired vehicle.
-   2. The request is sent to all dealers who currently have a vehicle in their inventory that matches the make and model of the requested vehicle.
+   Step 2: The request is sent to all dealers who currently have a vehicle in their inventory that matches the make and model of the requested vehicle.
-   3. A dealer can respond to the customer request by submitting an offer with information about their offered vehicle along with their best price.
+   Step 3: A dealer can respond to the customer request by submitting an offer with information about their offered vehicle along with their best price.
-   4. Customer reviews all offers made on their request and accepts their favorite offer.
+   Step 4: Customer reviews all offers made on their request and accepts their favorite offer.